Nytra/MaximizedTerminal/README.md

 * `Open Minimized Terminal`: opens the terminal in its minimized state

-And it uses the following built-in commands:

-* `View: Close Panel`: closes the panel
+* `Close Maximized Terminal`: closes the terminal panel

 ## Notes